wrightben/math/Statistics - General/monty-hall/Readme.md

 **Then**: Either door 2 or door 3 MUST NOT have the prize, so remove it.

-**Choice**: Select either your door or the other person's door.
-(A door was removed, but it was a door without a prize.
+**Choice**: Select either your door or the other person's door. (

+Remember: A door was removed, but it was a door without a prize.
 A contestant with two doors always has at least one without a prize.
-Removing a door without a prize does not reduce the likelihood of 2/3 that the other person's remaining door has a prize behind it.)
+Removing a door without a prize does not reduce the likelihood of 2/3 that the other person's remaining door has a prize behind it.

 ### Strategy
 Statistically, the best strategy is to choose a door and then claim the other person's two doors with the second choice.